 The term “working memory” was introduced by Miller, Galanter and Pribram in 1960.
 Working memory is a theoretical concept which is used in cognitive psychology and neuroscience.
 If working memory could be considered as a system, it is the system which holds transitory information and processes which allows this information to be manipulated.
 Some processes that working memory holds are reasoning and comprehension.
 The subsystems of working memory may hold verbal memories, visual memories and controllers that allow manipulation.

 Sometimes working memory is used alternatively with the term short term memory.
 But these two are different.
-In fact, short term memory is a part of working memory.
-In addition, working memory holds controllers which allow integration, disposal, and retrieval of short term memory information.
+In fact, short-term memory is a part of working memory.
+In addition, working memory holds controllers which allow integration, disposal, and retrieval of short-term memory information.
 These processes are subjected to age.
-Therefore working memory tends to decline with age.
+Therefore, working memory tends to decline with age.
 Several researchers have identified the parts of the brain such as frontal cortex, parietal cortex, anterior cingulate, and basal ganglia that are crucial for working memory’s functions.

 What is Short Term Memory?

 Short term memory is a concept that was born with the conscious mind theories of Freudian psychology.
 It is also known by the names primary memory or active memory.
 Short term memory is the information that is stored in mind within few seconds to approximately 30 seconds.
 This is temporary.
-Most of the information is quickly forgotten, but if the information is rehearsed and used by some process, it can move into the deeper levels of mind known as long term memory.
-Short term memory capacity varies from person to person.
+Most of the information is quickly forgotten, but if the information is rehearsed and used by some process, it can move into the deeper levels of mind known as long-term memory.
+Short-term memory capacity varies from person to person.
 Generally it can hold up to seven plus or minus two (5-9) elements.
 Short term memory is active and readily available to be used during a short duration.
 Short term memory is a part of the working memory.

-What is the difference between Working memory and Short term memory?
+What is the difference between Working Memory and Short Term Memory?

-• Short term memory is the temporary memory which is spanning in the range of few seconds.
+Short Term Memory: Short term memory is the temporary memory which is spanning in the range of few seconds.